ViCCo-Group/SPoSE/README.md

  --window_size (window size to be used for checking convergence criterion with linear regression) --sampling_method (sampling method; if soft, then you can specify a fraction of your training data to be sampled from during each epoch; else full train set will be used)
  --p (fraction of train set to sample)
- --plot_dims (whether or not to plot the number of non-negative dimensions as a function of time) --device (CPU or CUDA)
+ --device (CPU or CUDA)
  --multi_proc (whether to perform single or multi node multi-process distributed training; only possible on GPU) --rnd_seed (random seed)